codehsbooks/apjava/Programming-with-Karel/if-statements.md

 ## Introducing Conditions

 These types of questions can be asked using **conditions**.
-Conditions are very simple functions that look at the state of Karel's world and return a true or false answer.
+Conditions are very simple methods that look at the state of Karel's world and return a true or false answer.
 Here is a list of the conditions that Karel can check:

 |    .|  .  |
 | -------------- | ---------------- |